2013 America's Cup: Day 4: September 12

-Day four opened with the news that Oracle had changed their tactician.
-John Kostecki, who had raced on San Francisco Bay for decades, was dropped, and Sir Ben Ainslie, the skipper of Oracle's backup boat was brought on in his place.
+On day four, Oracle Team USA announced that they had dropped John Kostecki, who had raced on San Francisco Bay for decades, in favour of Sir Ben Ainslie, the skipper of Oracle's backup boat.
 Another change was the noticeably lighter winds compared to the earlier days of racing.

 Race six followed a familiar refrain, with Oracle ahead at the start and holding that lead to the bottom of the downwind leg.
 After rounding the mark 12 seconds behind, Team New Zealand once again took over sailing into the wind.
-The highest number of tacks seen thus far was unable to prevent Team New Zealand from gaining 55 seconds during the third leg, and the 44 second lead at the top mark was extended to 47 seconds at the finish.
+Despite a high number of tacks, Team New Zealand gained 55 seconds during the third leg, leading by 44 seconds at the top mark which extended to 47 seconds at the finish.

 Team New Zealand led from start to finish in Race 7.
 After a run of being behind at the start, Barker was strong in the windward position off the line and was able to beat Oracle Team USA by a substantial amount at the reach mark.
-Along with another substantial gain during the third leg, Oracle Team USA could not counter Team New Zealand's progress and finished a 1:06 behind.
-Team New Zealand closed the day in a dominant position of 0–6.
+Along with another substantial gain during the third leg, Oracle Team USA could not counter Team New Zealand's progress and finished 1:06 behind.
+Team New Zealand closed the day ahead 0–6.

 Day 5: September 14

-Race eight brought Team New Zealand to the brink of disaster.
+In race eight, Team New Zealand nearly capsized.
 Leading from the start to midway up the third leg, Team New Zealand was tacking back to starboard to once again cover Oracle.
-However, a lack of hydraulic power at a crucial moment during the turn meant that the large wingsail did not move in time.
-The boat's starboard hull rose out of the water and Aotearoa, Team New Zealand's boat, came within a degree of capsizing.
-To add insult to injury, Barker was penalised for failing to give way to Oracle, who was on starboard tack at the time.
+However, a lack of hydraulic power during the turn meant that the sail did not move in time, causing the boat's starboard hull to rise out of the water.
+Following the incident, Barker was penalised for failing to give way to Oracle, which was on starboard tack at the time.
 The New Zealand boat followed Spithill to finish 52 seconds behind.

 Oracle's victory completed the penalty imposed by the International Jury, allowing them to accrue points for any subsequent victories.

 Team New Zealand were ahead during the third leg of the day's second race, but it was abandoned by the Race Committee due to the wind exceeding the 22.6 knot allowable maximum (23 knot minus the 0.4 knot tide).